DevOps-Nirvana/Kubernetes-Volume-Autoscaler/README.md

 <a href="https://hub.docker.com/r/devopsnirvana/kubernetes-volume-autoscaler"><img src="https://img.shields.io/docker/pulls/devopsnirvana/kubernetes-volume-autoscaler?style=plastic" alt="Docker Hub Pulls"></a> <a href="https://github.com/DevOps-Nirvana/Kubernetes-Volume-Autoscaler/releases/tag/1.0.2"><img src="https://img.shields.io/docker/v/devopsnirvana/kubernetes-volume-autoscaler/1.0.2?label=Latest%20Release&style=plastic" alt="Latest Release"></a> <a href="https://github.com/DevOps-Nirvana/Kubernetes-Volume-Autoscaler/stargazers"><img src="https://img.shields.io/github/stars/DevOps-Nirvana/Kubernetes-Volume-Autoscaler?style=social" alt="Stargazers on Github"></a>

-This repository contains a service that automatically increases the size of a Persistent Volume Claim in Kubernetes when it is nearing full.
-Initially engineered based on AWS EKS, this should support any Kubernetes cluster or cloud provider which supports dynamically resizing storage volumes in Kubernetes.
+This repository contains a [Kubernetes controller](https://kubernetes.io/docs/concepts/architecture/controller/) that automatically increases the size of a Persistent Volume Claim in Kubernetes when it is nearing full.
+Initially engineered based on AWS EKS, this should support any Kubernetes cluster or cloud provider which supports dynamically hot-resizing storage volumes in Kubernetes.

 Keeping your volumes at a minimal size can help reduce cost, but having to manually scale them up can be painful and a waste of time for an DevOps / Systems Administrator.
+This is often used on storage volumes against things in Kubernetes such as [Prometheus](https://prometheus.io), [MySQL](https://artifacthub.io/packages/helm/bitnami/mysql), [Redis](https://artifacthub.io/packages/helm/bitnami/redis), etc.

 ## Requirements